The Qu’Appelle Nutrient Mass Balance Report

 The Water Security Agency (WSA) will continue to gather and evaluate information to inform decisions regarding options to manage nutrient inputs in the Qu’Appelle Watershed.
 WSA’s work includes regulating sewage effluents, moving forward with the Agricultural Water Management Strategy, and continuing collaborative work with researchers, local watershed authorities and municipalities.

-The study does not specifically evaluate agricultural contributions to overall non-point source (diffuse) nutrient loading to the Qu’Appelle River or its tributaries.
+These studies do not specifically evaluate agricultural contributions to overall non-point source (diffuse) nutrient loading to the Qu’Appelle River or its tributaries.
 Nor does the study consider the quality of water as it relates to a raw source water used to produce potable drinking water supplies.
 Drinking supplies are already regulated for safety by WSA in cooperation with municipalities through the watershed.